DuskScorpio/RedstoneToolkit/README_CF.md

 This pack includes several disabled mods, which are optional and can be enabled by the user if desired

-- This pack is built based on mods listed at [CommandLeo鈥檚 Mod List](https://commandleo.github.io/minecraft-mod-list/)
+- This pack is built based on mods listed at [CommandLeo's Mod List](https://commandleo.github.io/minecraft-mod-list/)

 ## Mods